En Jeevan Paduthu: Plot

 Narmada joins a new college, as she feels so bored sitting alone in her house.
 Her father is a businessman.
 In college, she happens to see the paintings and books written by Surendran.
 She is very much fascinated by him, but unable to find him in college.
 She is shocked when she finds Surendran has already committed suicide.
 Narmada frequently visits his grave in the following days, and the ghost of Surendran appears, advising her to cease visiting his grave.
 Those around Narmada suspect that she is mentally ill, as nobody else can see Surendran.

 Surendran tells Narmada he was duped into love by his colleague Philomina.
-He genuinely loved her, even converting to Christianity; Surendran's father dies, shocked at the conversion.
+He genuinely loved her, enough to convert to Christianity; Surendran's father dies of shock at the conversion.
 Philomina proves unfaithful, and marries Dr. Vijay, which results in Surendran committing suicide.
 Later it is revealed that Philomina dies during delivery.

 Anand, a rich businessman, becomes attracted to Narmada and asks for her hand in marriage.
 Narmada's father approves of this marriage proposal, but Narmada is against this alliance as she is in love with Surendran.
-Narmada's father forcefully announces the marriage, but she escapes from marriage hall and commits suicide to join with Surendran in the afterlife.
+Narmada's father forcefully announces the marriage, but she escapes from the marriage hall and commits suicide to join Surendran in the afterlife.